 - Expungement of an arrest record as well as the file containing information about the case and conviction under Title 22, subsections 18 and 19

-Expungement under "991c" is sometimes considered a partial expungement because it includes removal of a defendant's main file and court information from public access websites but leaves information about the arrest in the record maintained by the Oklahoma State Bureau of Investigation (OSBI).
+Expungement under "991c" is sometimes considered a partial expungement because it includes removal of a defendant's main file and court information from public access websites, but leaves information about the arrest in the record maintained by the Oklahoma State Bureau of Investigation (OSBI).

 This information will still be available on a background check and to law enforcement.
-If you want to ensure your record is sealed, you should seek a full expungement.
+If you want to ensure that your record is sealed, you should seek a full expungement.

-- You were acquitted in your case.
+- You were acquitted.